 - “I will visibly help them at the moment of their death—they will see the face of their mother.”

 - “I have obtained this grace from my divine Son, that those who propagate this devotion to my tears and dolors will be taken directly from this earthly life to eternal happiness, since all their sins will be forgiven and my Son will be their eternal consolation and joy.”

 Devotion to Our Lady’s Sorrows—a practice extolled and propagated by so many saints—is one that you, too, can pick up easily.
 Saying seven Hail Marys only takes a couple minutes!

 You can expand your devotion with the Chaplet of the Seven Sorrows, a prayer of the Servite Order, which consists of seven Hail Marys for each of the Seven Sorrows.
-The Catholic Company offers beautiful beads to assist you in your prayer: seven groups of seven black beads connected by medallions depicting Our Lady’s Sorrows.
+The Catholic Company offers a beautiful Chaplet, designed and handcrafted by our rosary artisans, to assist you in your prayer: seven groups of seven black onyx beads finished by a crucifix and a medallion of Our Lady of Sorrows.
+A wonderful devotion for the upcoming season of Lent!
 Bring yours home today!